Accelerated multimodel Newton-type algorithms for faster convergence of ground and excited state coupled cluster equations: Results and discussion

 \section{Results and discussion}

 The multimodel Newton algorithms were implemented in a development version of the recently released electronic structure program eT.\citep{eT_paper} Here we restrict ourselves to the case of accelerating the convergence of CC3 equations ($\target$) using the CCSD Jacobian matrix ($\aux$) to approximate the CC3 Jacobian.
 For the ground state, comparisons are made between the standard $\b{\epsilon}$-Newton approach, as described by Eqs.~\eqref{eq:epsilon_t_estimate}--\eqref{eq:diis_lambda_eq_1}, and the multimodel Newton algorithm (Algorithm 1).
 In ground state calculations, eight vectors are used in the DIIS extrapolation.
 For excited states, we compare the nonlinear $\b{\epsilon}$-Davidson and the nonlinear multimodel Olsen algorithms.
 The Olsen algorithm is described in Algorithm 3, and the $\b{\epsilon}$-Davidson algorithm is obtained from this algorithm by the modification described in Section \ref{sec:newton_excited}.
-In the reduced space algorithms, we use a maximum reduced space dimension of 100, resetting the space to the current solutions when the dimensionality is exceeded.
-In all cases, the starting guesses are obtained from a CCSD calculation.
+In the reduced space algorithms, we use a maximum reduced space dimension of 100, resetting the space to the current solutions when the dimensionality is exceeded. {When converging six states simultaneously, the Olsen equations are solved with a maximum dimension equal to 120.} In all cases, the starting guesses are obtained from a CCSD calculation.

 The following thresholds are used.
 Unless otherwise specified, we use a residual threshold of $\tau = 10^{-6}$ to show the stability of the algorithms and their full convergence behavior.
 The relative threshold is selected to be $\alpha = 10^{-2}$ for the ground state (see Algorithm 1).
 For the excited state, we use $\alpha = \alpha' = 10^{-1}$ (see Algorithm 3).